openwisp/openwisp-monitoring/README.rst

 |               | +-----------------+----------------------------------------------------------------+ |
 +---------------+--------------------------------------------------------------------------------------+

+**Note:** UDP packets can have a maximum size of 64KB.
+When using UDP for writing timeseries data, if the size of data exceeds 64KB, then TCP connection will be used for writing data to the timeseries database.

 **Note:** If you want to use the ``openwisp_monitoring.db.backends.influxdb`` backend with UDP writes enabled, then you need to enable two different ports for UDP (each for different retention policy) in your InfluxDB configuration.
 The UDP configuration